JI-0/WebRTC-Dummy-Client-Postprocessing-Script/readme.md

 To use this script:
 1. Clone the repo.
 2. Place the source data file inside the repo directory.
+3. Change the `maxPeers` variable if the test max peers was set to a different number.
-3. Run the script with `go run .`.
+4. Run the script with `go run .`.